 d.
 Average percentile increase already made in the salaries of employees other than themanagerial personnel in the last financial year and its comparison with the percentileincrease in the managerial remuneration and justification thereof and point out if thereare any exceptional circumstances for increase in the managerial remuneration:

-Average annual increase in salaries of employees was around 26.05% in the lastfinancial year.
+Average annual increase in salaries of employees was around 15.80% in the financialyear.

-This is based on Remuneration policy of the Company that rewards people differentiallybased on their contribution to the success of the Company and alsoensures that external market competitiveness and internal relativities are taken care of.
+This is based on Remuneration policy of the Company that rewards people differentiallybased on their skills experience and contribution to the success of the Company and alsoensures that external market competitiveness and internal relativities are taken care of.

-There is no change / increase in managerial remuneration in Financial year 2017-18.
+There is no change / increase in managerial remuneration in financial year 2018-19.

 e.
 Affirmation that the remuneration is as per the remuneration policy of the Company: